-Activities and sports requiring the same motion over and over again, such as swinging a tennis racket or typing on a keyboard, can create stress on your wrists, hands, and fingers.
+Activities and sports requiring the same motion over and over again, such as swinging a tennis or pickleball racquet or typing on a keyboard, can create stress on your wrists, hands, and fingers.
 These repetitive activities can irritate your nerves and tendons resulting in pain, swelling, and loss of muscle strength.
 Those symptoms together are called Repetitive Stress Injuries (RSIs), and one of the most common RSI’s is Carpal Tunnel Syndrome.
 Think you might have Carpal Tunnel Syndrome?
 Read on to learn about the 5 Common Signs of Carpal Tunnel Syndrome and how to treat it.

 What Is Carpal Tunnel Syndrome

 Carpal Tunnel Syndrome develops when the nerve that runs from your forearm through your wrist gets “pinched”.
 Your wrist bones form an arch that make up the top of your carpal “tunnel” and the bottom of the tunnel is a thick ligament that helps hold it open.
 The tendons that bend your fingers and the nerve that supplies the muscles and feeling to your fingers pass through this tunnel.
 When this “median” nerve is pinched or compressed, symptoms of Carpal Tunnel Syndrome can develop.

 The exact cause of Carpal Tunnel Syndrome is not known but repetitive movements, pregnancy, as well as arthritis and broken bones can cause the “compressed” nerve that leads to it.